Batman: Yes, the male half.

 - WW1's overwhelmingly male casualty rate had knock-on effects for WW2: the onset of the second war ~20 years after the end of the first was in part due to the combatant nations needing a generation of young men to reach military service age to repopulate their armies.
 France, which of the major WW1 powers had the highest casualties as percent of population (over 4%)note , recovered very poorly.
 Its standing army and conscription pool had a high average age and low mobilization speed, which contributed to the rapid fall of France in 1940.

-- This is why the Spinster is such a prominent fixture in mid-20th C. popular fiction, especially in Britain.
+- This is why the spinster is such a prominent fixture in mid-20th C. popular fiction, especially in the Commonwealth.

 - By contrast, World War II killed approximately sixty million people.
-Twenty-five million were soldiers (overwhelmingly male), while around thirty-five million were civilians.
+Twenty-five million were soldiers (overwhelmingly male, although not entirely so this time aroundnote ), while around thirty-five million were civilians.
 Again, given equal male and female civilian deaths, that means a little over two men dead per woman.

-- In many farms, due to the lack of use of male chickens (who don't produce the meat and eggs that hens do), almost all male chicks are killed when born, be warned, many undercover videos depict graphic depictions of the chicks being slaughtered.
+- In many farms, due to the lack of use of male chickens (who don't produce the meat and eggs that hens do), almost all male chicks are killed when born.
+Be warned, many undercover videos depict graphic scenes of the chicks being slaughtered.